cdqag/action-fail-on-rerun/README.md

 * `error-message`

     The error message.
-Default is `Owner of this repo disabled possibility to Re-run this job`.
+Default is `Owner of this workflow disabled possibility to Re-run this job`.

 ## Example usage